credentials/irma_configuration/README.md

 The master branch contains only configuration files and dummy puplic keys (from the demo branch).
 To use irma_configuration in your own project, you want to use the correct set of keys.
 To this end you should pick one of the following two branches:

+ * The latest versions of the [Android app](https://github.com/credentials/irma_android_cardemu) and the [API server](https://github.com/credentials/irma_api_server) use the *combined* branch, which can contain keys for multiple scheme managers.
+Currently it only contains the demo keys from the demo branch.
  * The *demo* branch contains public and private keys for all the issuers.
 It is **highly recommended** to use this branch when developing.
  * The *pilot* branch contains the public keys for all the issuers in the pilot.
 It does **not** contain the private keys.
 Use this branch when testing issuers (you'll have to add the corresponding private key yourself) and verifiers for the pilot.